decretist/Dissertation/Chapter1/chapter1.md

 [^43]: First recension D.15 c.3, §1-§16 in Friedberg, §2-§17 in Thompson
     and Gordley.

-[^44]: "The *Moralia*: based on talks Gregory gave on the Book of Job to
+[^44]: "The *Moralia*: based on talks Gregory gave on the Book of
-    his 'brethren' who accompanied him to Constantinople while he held the office of papal *apocrisiarius* (see above).
+    Job to his 'brethren' who accompanied him to Constantinople while he held the office of papal *apocrisiarius* (see above).
     The work as we have it is the result of Gregory's revision and completion of it soon after his accession to the papal office."
-R. A. Markus, *Gregory the Great and His World* (Cambridge ; New York: Cambridge University Press, 1997) 15.
-Verify that Gratian uses *Moralia in Job* in the first recension of the *Decretum*, and that it is one of the few texts where Gratian uses the material source directly, like Isidore of Seville's *Etymologies*.
+    [@markus_gregory_1997, 15] Verify that Gratian uses *Moralia in Job* in the first recension of the *Decretum*, and that it is one of the few texts where Gratian uses the material source directly, like Isidore of Seville's *Etymologies*.

-[^45]: Comment on use of Lombard law and Germanic law sources in the
+[^45]: Comment on use of Lombard law and Germanic law sources in
-    first-recension version of the *Decretum*, especially in light of *Lombarda* glosses in early *Decretum* manuscripts.
+    the first-recension version of the *Decretum*, especially in light of *Lombarda* glosses in early *Decretum* manuscripts.

-[^47]: Connect the tradition of research into Gratian's formal sources
+[^47]: Connect the tradition of research into Gratian's formal
-    to Kuttner's "Acta and Agenda".
+    sources to Kuttner's "Acta and Agenda".

 [^48]: See [@de_jong_penitential_2009].